 Tips and Tricks Trading the NFP Report

-Before going any further you have to keep in mind that a lot of professional traders choose not to trade during the NFP news release because of the risk associated with increased volatility.
-However, if you do feel comfortable to participate in the market during a high-impact news announcement, it’s worth to keep in mind few tricks that will give you an advantage.
+A lot of professional traders choose not to trade during the NFP news release because of the risk associated with the increased volatility.
+If you are comfortable with participating in a market during high-impact news announcements, there are a few tricks that will give you an advantage.

-If you’re not already positioned long before the NFP release the best way to catch this trade is to enter the market as soon as possible, but you have to endure some slippage, which can be easily overcome because of the nature of the market to exhibit large movements in such circumstance.
-Under no circumstance, you can’t fade this move as you always want to trade in the direction of the first reaction.
+To do this you have to endure some slippage, which can’t be overcome because of the nature of the market to exhibit large movements in such circumstance.
+Under no circumstance, can a trader fade this move (trade in a contrarian way) as you always want to trade in the direction of the first reaction.

-The second best NFP scenario, one can trade is when there is no major change in the payroll figures and in this scenario, it’s always best to fade the first move because usually the first move can be a stop hunt before the real move begins.
+The second best NFP scenario to trade is when there is no major change in the payroll figures.
+In this scenario, it’s always best to fade the first move as the first move is likely a stop hunt before the real move begins.